rwieruch/blog_robinwieruch_content/blog/react-checkbox/index.md

 };
 ```

-That's is for creating a checkbox component in React.
-If you are a beginner in React, I hope this tutorial helped you to understand some concepts and patterns in React.
+That's is it for creating a checkbox component in React.
+If you are a beginner in React, I hope this tutorial helped you to understand some concepts and patterns!